jcamenisch/ENV_BANG/README.md

 ENV! provides a thin wrapper around ENV to accomplish a few things:

-- Provide a central place to specify all your app's environment variables.
+- Provide a central place to specify all your app’s environment variables.
 - Fail loudly and helpfully if environment variables are missing.
 - Prevent an application from starting up with missing environment variables.
   (This is especially helpful in environments like Heroku, as your app will